2026 World Cup Faces Challenges from Iran Conflict and Mexico Violence

 Key Facts

-- The 2026 World Cup will be co-hosted by the United States, Mexico, and Canada
+- The 2026 FIFA World Cup will be co-hosted by the United States, Mexico, and Canada.

-- There are 100 days remaining before the tournament begins
+- There are 100 days remaining until the tournament begins.

-- Concerns have been raised about potential security challenges related to violence in Mexico
+- Concerns exist about potential violence in Mexico affecting the tournament's safety and logistics.

 What Happened